GenericMappingTools/gmt/doc/rst/source/grdconvert.rst

     offset = 0).
 When *id=gd*, the file will be read using the GDAL library, which will take care to detect the format of the file being read.
 This mechanism is actually used in a automatic form when the file format is not one of those that GMT recognize.
-However, sometimes the guessing may fail and than sating *id=gd* forces a read via GDAL.
+However, sometimes the guessing may fail and than stating *id=gd* forces a read via GDAL.

 *outgrdfile*
     The grid file to be written.
 Append format =\ *id* code if not a